UniversalDependencies/docs/contributing/editing.md

 From that point on, the entire UD website will not be updated and will not reflect edits that you and other users make, until someone fixes the error.

-**WARNING:** If you create your pages by copying pages from another language and then editing them, you may encounter a Jekyll directive that other people have inserted in their page.
+**WARNING:** If you create your pages by editing pages copied from another language, you may encounter a Jekyll directive that other people have inserted in their page.
 The fact that it worked for them does not necessarily mean that it is safe for you to use it, too.
 For example, the following are Jekyll include directives that occur in language-specific documentation of some languages